junxit/us-congress-bills-110/bill.md

   - **(1)** *In general* Chapter 11 is amended by adding at the end the following new section:
     > ## § 123.
 Additional information
     >
-    > - **(a)** *In general* The Director shall, by regulation, require that applicants submit a search report and other information and analysis relevant to patentability.
-An application shall be regarded as abandoned if the applicant fails to submit the required search report, information, and analysis in the manner and within the time period prescribed by the Director.
+    > - **(a)** *In general* The Director may, by regulation, require that applicants submit a search report and other information and analysis relevant to patentability.
+If the Director requires a search report to be submitted by applicants, and an applicant does not itself perform the search, the search must be performed by one or more individuals who are United States citizens or by a commercial entity that is organized under the laws of the United States or any State and employs United States citizens to perform such searches.
+An application shall be regarded as abandoned if the applicant fails to submit a search report, information, or an analysis in the manner and within the time period prescribed by the Director.
+Any search report required by the Director may not substitute in any way for a search by an examiner of the prior art during examination.
     > - **(b)** *Exception for micro entities* Applications from micro-entities shall not be subject to the requirements of regulations issued under subsection (a).
     >
     > ## § 124.
 Micro entities